JutasiR/stock_portfolio/README.md

 The results are saved down in a separate folder named 'output folder' in the working directory (the program automatically creates it, no need to manually do it).

-All modules are uploaded in ".py" format, except for the mainmodule, which is in a Jupyter Notebook (.ipynb) file format.
+All modules are uploaded in both ".py" and ".ipynb" format, except for the mainmodule, which is uploaded only in a Jupyter Notebook (.ipynb) file format.
 Jupyter Notebook is to be used as a run IDE of the mainmodule (otherwise additional modifications are required).

 In case you have any advice, questions or suggestions, please feel free to contact me at jutasiroland89@gmail.com.